The Lotus Sutra at Hsi Lai Temple

 Many first-time visitors make the same mistake.
 They come here to stand or bow or kneel, praying and paying their respects quietly, and then they turn to descend the stairs and leave – never realizing that this space, as wondrous as it is, is not the main Temple but the entrance to the Temple.
 The complex is huge with magnificent gardens, assembly halls, an auditorium, classrooms, a museum, a tea room/ bookstore, a dining hall that feeds hundreds of people a day, a memorial pagoda, a school, an international translation center, and the Main Shrine all housed within the stunning architecture of a working temple in the style of ancient China.

-The Guibord Center’s visitors to Buddhist Sacred Texts 101 are saved from that mistake by being welcomed by Rev. Dr. Gwynne Guibord and Venerable Miao Hsi right at the top of the steps.
+The Guibord Center’s visitors to Buddhist Sacred Texts 101 are saved from that mistake as Rev. Dr. Gwynne Guibord and Venerable Miao Hsi welcome them right at the top of the steps.
 After a few quiet moments in the sacred space colleagues escort us through the passages on either side of the Hall out into the main courtyard teeming with sunlight, serenity, and the joyful sounds of children.
 Buddha’s Light Children’s Summer Camp is in full session.
 The counselors and children alike appear blissfully unbothered by visitors walking nearby.

 Elaborately carved statues line the walkways that border the courtyard.
 Each figure has a sign in English nearby telling its unique story.
 Across the large open area stands the Main Hall, at the heart of the magnificent architecture of the complex atop a wide staircase.